Building confidence

 How did you feel after your first day at your new school?

-Are you used to your new routine and uniform?
+Are you used to your new uniform and routine?

 What are the biggest differences between West Lodge and your new school?